adityanavya7/SentimentAnalysis/README.md

 python -m pip freeze  # to see all packages installed in the active virtualenv <br />
 python -c "import sklearn; sklearn.show_versions()"* <br />

+### sklearn install

+*pip install sklearn*

+### vaderSentiment

+*pip install vaderSentiment*

+## Necessary Files

+### app.py

+The *app.py* is the main file with all the backend functions and all the background calculations needed in order to calculate the sentiment of a particular string <br />
+In order to run the application we have to activate the virtual environment and all the above necessary libraries and files must be installed <br />
+Then, we will run the application by the following command <br />
+*set FLASK_APP=app.py*  <br />
+*flask run* <br />

+### templates/start.html

+The *start.html* is the front page that will load when the application will start to run and